 In summary, your best policy may be simply to view or comment on photos that you like, and ignore photos or comments that may set you off.
 As the saying goes, "If you don't have anything nice to say, then don't say anything at all."

-Also, if someone is threatening you or asking you for something that makes you feel uncomfortable, you should probably also report the person to Instagram, or even local law enforcement (if the case is severe enough).
+Also, if someone is threatening you or asking you for something that makes you feel uncomfortable, you should probably also report the person to customer support, or even local law enforcement (if the case is severe enough).
 See our next tip for more information about that.

 While it doesn't happen very often, there are certain instances where people use Instagram to do inappropriate things.
 These include impersonating other people, deliberately insulting and offending other people or groups, distributing pornography, or blackmailing people by threatening to release private information.